 Especially in times of comprehensive upheaval in media and technical acceleration, forms of memory in the arts are increasingly gaining importance.
 The changing media landscape usually only reports on art and artists in the form of prefabricated series and magazine articles.
 A deeper "second look" by documentarians on the arts remains a rarity, which stands in inverse proportion to the continuing popularity of films on art.

 DOKU.ARTS shows the strengths, diversity, imagination and experimental nature of the documentary genre: from long-term observation to filmic essays, from compilation to homage films, creative documentaries by filmmakers and film documents are presented, which are characterised by their artistic or documentary quality.
 DOKU.ARTS promotes this valuable genre, and is unique in Europe for its stringent conceptual orientation.

-The international symposium held in parallel with the festival programme is developed from lines of inquiry innate to film and conceived with the aim of reflecting and matching art, science and philosophy – as it has done during the Recycled Cinema (2013) and Architectures in Motion (2014) symposia.
+The international symposium held in parallel with the festival programme is developed from lines of inquiry innate to film and conceived with the aim of reflecting and matching art, science and philosophy – as it has done during the Recycled Cinema (2013), Architectures in Motion (2014) and Essaydox (2016) symposia.